After the Colosseum, Forum, or Palatine Hill, stay in the ancient heart of Rome instead

 From Santi Quattro Coronati: 10-12 min walk

-Famous for: the tallest ancient Egyptian obelisk in Rome, standing beside San Giovanni in Laterano.
+Famous for: the tallest standing ancient Egyptian obelisk anywhere in the world, towering over the square beside San Giovanni in Laterano.

 08